 Medical Debt and Student Loan Debt

-Once again, how medical and student loan debt will be divided in a divorce will depend on the state that you live in.
-In community property states, like with other debts, any medical debt from during the marriage will be the responsibility of both parties.
-If the parties were living apart when the medical debt was incurred, then the court may find that the debt is the sole responsibility of the person who needed the medical care.
+State law also determines how medical and student loan debt are divided in a divorce.
+In community property states, like with other debts, any medical debt incurred during the marriage will be the responsibility of both parties.
+If the parties were living apart when the medical debt was incurred, the court may find that the debt is the sole responsibility of the person who needed the medical care.

 Did You Know?